sabegg2/resume/content/project/deep learning/index.md

   - Keras
 ---

 This is an example of one of many of my assignments in the coding bootcamp I took through the University of Denver in 2024.
-In this module challenge, we were tasked with creating a tool for the nonprofit foundation Alphabet Soup that can help the foundation select applicants for funding with the best chance of success in their ventures.
-Using machine learning and neural networks, we used the features in the provided dataset to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup
+In this module challenge, we were tasked with using machine learning and neural networks to create a binary classifier that can predict whether applicants to a program will be successful.

 <!--more-->